“The use of my app is completely safe. It certainly falls into the lowest risk category.”– MDR probably sees it differently.

 The decision as to whether software is a medical device is made by the manufacturer.
 The classification into a risk class is also made by the manufacturer.
 However, you should proceed conscientiously, because the notified body can prevent certification if the product is incorrectly classified in class IIa or higher.

-In the case of an assigned risk class I, you do not have a notified body, but even here the assigned regulatory body can draw attention to an incorrect classification and potentially require you to subsequently remove your product from the market.
+Find out more about medical device certification here: Approval Certification of Software Medical Devices (MDR)If your device is assigned to risk class I, you do not have a notified body, but here, too, the assigned supervisory authority can point out an incorrect classification and potentially demand that you withdraw your product from the market at a later date.

 If you are unsure, it is best to get an expert opinion or third party assessment.
 The options for this are: